rodrigosancho/polymer-theme/README.md

 ### General Settings

-This first tab manages some general settings as for example:
+This first tab manages some general settings, as for example:

 * SPA icons.
-Allows you define several icons sizes.
+Allows you to define several icons sizes.
 * Theme color.
 That's the color used for some browser to color its navbar.
 * Google Tag Manager.
 By default, this theme ships with Google Tag Manager ready to use.

 ### Templates

-Every time that this themes try to resolve a url, uses [some to rules](#understanding-the-templates-system) to infer a proper template.
-Those general rules can be overwritten for any page or post in your site.
+Every time that this theme try to resolve a url, uses [some to rules](#understanding-the-templates-system) to infer a proper template.
+Those general rules can be overwritten to any page or post in your site.

 ![Admin templates](images/admin-templates.PNG)

-Every time that a post or page is created, or every time that a new template is added into the `src/templates/` folder, it will appear as an options inside the select elements.
+Every time that a post or page is created, or every time that a new template is added into the `src/templates/` folder, it will appear as an option inside the select elements.

 ### State

-This theme uses the [Google's UniFlow](https://google.github.io/uniflow-polymer/) element to work with inner state of the application.
+This theme uses the [Google's UniFlow](https://google.github.io/uniflow-polymer/) element to work with the inner state of the application.
 There are two kind of values inside the application state, those required by the application itself and those required by the user.

 Every element that implements the `UniFlow.StateAware`, will be notified every time that the state changes.

-If the user needs a value set a value, it can be add in this section.
+If the user needs to set a value, it can be add in this section.
 Those values will be available inside the custom attribute of the application's state.